 Since 2015 AWESOME has partnered with DADAA (Disability in the Arts, Disadvantage in the Arts Australia) to develop a navigational guide for parents with children on the Autism Spectrum.
 The guide is created in partnership with the artists we engage at the AWESOME Festival.
 It includes important information that may help these families make great program choices based on the individual needs of their child and enhance their AWESOME Festival experience.
-If you have any questions or feedback about the ASD guide please contact us on (08) 9328 9666.
+If you have any questions or feedback about the ASD Guide, please contact us on (08) 9328 9666.
+The 2021 ASD Guide is coming soon!

 Statement of Language